 Pink discharge during pregnancy:

-Pink pregnancy discharge is also a result of blood mixing with vaginal discharge, but the bleed may be ongoing, more recent, or slightly heavier.
+Pink discharge is also a result of blood mixing with vaginal discharge, but the bleed may be ongoing, more recent, or slightly heavier.
 See the above linked post on spotting or bleeding during pregnancy.

 Orange discharge during pregnancy: